kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 This unusual request sent the cogwheels in Sol's brain whirring furiously as he imagined the logo from different design standpoints.
 He swept through, in fast motion in his mind, a myriad of options, only some of which I have chronicled here.

-### Statues of Socrates and Diotima
+### Socrates and Diotima

-He first thought of the statues of [Socrates](https://en.wikipedia.org/wiki/Socrates) and [Diotima](https://en.wikipedia.org/wiki/Diotima_of_Mantinea) whose words had earned his undying admiration.
+He first thought of the philosophers[Socrates](https://en.wikipedia.org/wiki/Socrates) and [Diotima](https://en.wikipedia.org/wiki/Diotima_of_Mantinea) whose words had earned his undying admiration.
 He recalled his visit to Athens just before the 2004 summer Olympics, when he had marvelled that such noble thoughts could arise from such ancient minds!

 \begin{figure*}[h]
   \begin{minipage}[b]{0.5\linewidth}